 So, I did.

 I revised one more time and then I sent out almost forty queries and follow-ups in one month.
 And I got twenty-two full requests--which led to an offer.
 Then that initial offer led to three more offers within two weeks.
 It was a crazy month.
-After an incredibly hard decision, as all of the offering agents were both wonderful people and incredible business women, I signed with Rena Rossner of the Deborah Harris Agency.
+After an incredibly hard decision, as all of the offering agents were wonderful people and incredible business women, I signed with Rena Rossner of the Deborah Harris Agency.
 Wow, saying that still gives me chills!

 The moral of the story is: keep going.
 Revise.
 Keep going.
 Revise.